5 ways to reverse negative thinking

 • I’m stressed right now… therefore, I’m thinking negatively…

-• I’m putting myself down because I’m afraid of making mistakes or not being good enough…
+• Now I’m putting myself down because I’m afraid of making mistakes…

 • I’m worrying because…